evilC/AutoHotInterception/README.md

 AHI uses the Interception driver by Francisco Lopez

 # WARNING
-**TAKE CARE** when using this code - Because Interception is a driver, and sits below windows proper, blocking with Interception goes so deep, it can even block CTRL+ALT+DEL etc - It is entirely possible to lock up all input, requiring use of the reset button.
+**TAKE CARE** when using this code.
+Because Interception is a driver, and sits below windows proper, blocking with Interception goes so deep that it can even block CTRL+ALT+DEL etc. It is entirely possible to lock up all input, requiring use of the reset button.
 For example, using Subscription Mode with `block` enabled will **totally** block that key from working on that keyboard.
 So if you block `Ctrl` on your only keyboard, you just blocked CTRL+ALT+DEL.
 Be wary of making scripts using this code run on startup.
 Know how to enter "Safe Mode" in windows and disable startup of the scripts.